icrobotics-team5584/frc/software/cpp/CPP_MotionProfileExample/readme.txt

 https://github.com/CrossTheRoadElec/FRC-Examples.git

-This was modified to operate one side of a drivebase that has two motors with two TalonSRXs and a single CTRE Magnetic Encoder on the driven wheel axle.
+This was modified to operate a drivebase that has a leaf and a right gearbox each with two TalonSRXs and a single CTRE Magnetic Encoder on the driven wheel axle.

 It is easiest to monitor what is going on by displaying the console output from the roborio - click on the cog on the driver station then select "View Console".